 That's where eCommerce marketing comes into play.
 Using O2O marketing is the key to increasing sales and attracting new customers to your location.

-Here's what O2O marketing is, how it works for different types of businesses, and some best practices to help you make the most of it.
+Here's what O2O marketing is, how it works for different types of online retailers, businesses, and some best practices to help you make the most of it.

 O2O commerce can be performed using any digital marketing channel.
 These can be social networks, Google Ads, or emails.
 The key is to use the channel that most fits your target customers.